EB2 VISA ADVANCED DEGREE OR EXCEPTIONAL ABILITY

 Our fee structure is unique to us as we strive to tailor our services for each client individually.
 We adapt price standards that are capable of fluctuating for each client depending on their unique needs.
 Clients may retain us for one or all of the above steps/services.

-Our typical fee for a standard EB-2 case varies.
-We are happy to customize a proposal for your during a consultation and walk you through what a standard EB-2 case looks like.
+Our base fee for a standard EB-2 case is $10,000, not including government fees and third party expenses.
+We are happy to customize a proposal for your during a consultation and walk you through what a standard EB-2 visa case looks like.

 CASE PROCESSING OVERVIEW

 Step 1: Strategy Session for EB2 Visa

 This is the most crucial step for your entire EB-2.
 We will review all of the supporting documents to create a strategy, a customized checklist, and a timeline to serve as the guiding foundation for the entire case preparation.

 Step 2: Determining Job Title and Duty Descriptions

 The first thing USCIS looks at in your EB2 visa is your job title and job duty descriptions.
 In this step, we will brainstorm and finalize your detailed set of job duties corresponding to your petitioner and your background.

 Step 3: Filing your Prevailing Wage Determination (PWD)

 In this step, we will file your PWD to the Department of Labor and wait for their response.